Carbonate Street Development

 Project scope: Carbonate Street is composed of two phases.

-Carbonate Street Phase II will
+Carbonate Street Phase II conceptual plan consists of:

-For Sale: 29 Units
+• For Sale: 29 Units

-13-3 Bed/ 3 Bath
+• 13-3 Bed/ 3 Bath

-16-2 Bed/ 2 Bath
+• 16-2 Bed/ 2 Bath

 Project deliverable:

 1. Create a minimum of 65 new units of various types of housing with rents or sale prices serving households earning between 60 – 140% AMI.
-No short term lodging allowed; condominiums prohibited in perpetuity through either a ground lease or deed restriction.
+No short-term lodging allowed; condominiums prohibited in perpetuity through either a ground lease or deed restriction.

 2. Preferential treatment for local employers and employees in tenant selection process and criteria.